A lot of things in life can lead to illness or injury. But visiting the doctor or a hospital shouldn’t be one of them.

 There is a lot to know about medical malpractice, though.
 As a legal issue, it is complex.
 Patients sometimes wonder whether their situation qualifies, or whether pursuing a claim would even be worth it.

-As medical malpractice lawyers serving Olympia, Tacoma, Port Orchard, Puyallup, and the surrounding areas, we often hear from people who’ve suffered from medical mistakes but aren’t quite sure if they are eligible for compensation, or who want to know how much money they might recover before deciding whether to take legal action.
+As medical malpractice lawyers serving Olympia, Tacoma, Puyallup, and the surrounding areas, we often hear from people who’ve suffered from medical mistakes but aren’t quite sure if they are eligible for compensation, or who want to know how much money they might recover before deciding whether to take legal action.

 The information below serves as a general introduction to medical malpractice, and it will help you understand (as a general matter) when the law applies.